 Solutions are liquids in which a drug is dissolved.
 The most commonly used liquids are alcohol, propylene glycol, polyethylene glycol, and plain water.
 Solutions are convenient to apply, especially for scalp disorders such as psoriasis or seborrheic dermatitis.
 Solutions tend to dry rather than moisturize the skin, but this drying effect is useful for wet, oozing (weeping) skin disorders.
 Depending on the vehicle used, solutions can be irritating to the skin, particularly when those containing alcohol and propylene glycol are applied to open wounds.
 Two common solutions are Burow solution and Domeboro® solution, which are often used as soaks.

 Powders are dried forms of substances that are used to protect areas where skin rubs against skin—for instance, between the toes or buttocks, in the armpits or groin, or under the breasts.
 Powders are used on skin that has been softened and damaged by moisture (macerated).
 They may be mixed with active drugs such as antifungals.

-Gels are water- or alcohol-based substances thickened without oil or fat.
+Gels are water-based or alcohol-based substances thickened without oil or fat.
 The skin does not absorb gels as well as it absorbs preparations containing oil or fat.
 Thus, they are often most effective for conditions that require slow absorption, such as acne, rosacea, and psoriasis of the scalp.
 Gels tend to be quite irritating on open wounds and diseased skin.

 The principal cleansing agents are soaps, detergents, and solvents (a liquid substance capable of dissolving other substances).
 Soap is the most popular cleanser, but detergents are used as well.
 Soaps are cleansing and emulsifying agents containing some type of fat or lye, while detergents are made from petroleum products.
 Certain soaps dry the skin, but others have a creamy base that is less drying.